 Cleaning your air ducts is key to purifying the air in your home.

-Ventilation purification for cleaner air is the ultimate goal of an air duct treatment plan.
+Clean, healthy air is the ultimate goal of an air duct treatment plan.
 Custom cleaning developed by specialists have restoration applications, but overall air quality coming from your vents is the main benefit.

 The Environmental Protection Agency (EPA) estimates indoor air quality (IAQ) in most homes is five to ten times worse than outdoor air quality.
 That says a lot given that many states in US, especially Pennsylvania, are considered to have poor air quality.
 If you’re wondering about the overall air quality or pollution levels of your area, you can check out the EPA’s Air Now Tracker on AQI.